David Elliott (palaeontologist)

-David Anthon Elliott (born June 6, 1957) is an Australian palaeontologist and sheep and cattle grazier who co-founded the Australian Age of Dinosaurs in Winton, Queensland, with his wife Judy and currently serves as Executive Chairman.
+David Anthon Elliott (born 6 June 1957) is an Australian palaeontologist and sheep and cattle grazier who co-founded the Australian Age of Dinosaurs in Winton, Queensland, with his wife Judy and currently serves as Executive Chairman.
 His significant contributions to the local, national and global communities have been far-reaching, with a profound impact on the field of palaeontology.
 Through the establishment and development of the Australian Age of Dinosaurs Museum of Natural History, he has pioneered a new form of tourism known as palaeotourism, attracting new visitors to regional Australia.

 Biography

 Elliott grew up in Winton, Queensland as the second child of Robert and Noreen Elliott.
 He was a student at All Souls St Gabriels School in Charters Towers before graduating from Longreach Pastoral College in 1974.
 Elliott married his wife Judy in 1986, and the two went on to raise their four children on their large property, Belmont Station, making a living as sheep and cattle graziers.

-In 1999, at the age of 42, Elliott discovered the fossilized bone of Australia's largest dinosaur while mustering sheep at Belmont.
+In 1999, at the age of 42, Elliott discovered the fossilised bone of Australia's largest dinosaur while mustering sheep at Belmont.
 This significant find, along with subsequent discoveries made with the Queensland Museum, led Elliott and his wife to hold a public meeting on 17 August 2002, to discuss building a dinosaur museum in Winton.

-In October 2002, Australian Age of Dinosaurs Incorporated was established as a not-for-profit organization.
+In October 2002, Australian Age of Dinosaurs Incorporated was established as a not-for-profit organisation.
 For the first seven years, the Museum operated on the Elliotts' property, where they conducted annual dinosaur digs and amassed an incredible collection of Australian dinosaur bones.
 This operation was eventually relocated in 2009 to donated land on The Jump-Up, a vast mesa near Winton.
 The Museum's growth has been impressive, with various stages of construction leading to the completion of crucial infrastructure.

 Contributions to palaeontology

 Over the last two decades, Elliott has been involved in the discovery of several new species of Australian prehistoric animals and has collected the largest collection of Australian dinosaur fossils in the world housed at the Australian Age of Dinosaurs Museum.
-Given his role in their discovery and preparation Elliott is listed on the scientific papers of several new species including Australovenator, Diamantinasaurus, Savannasaurus, Wintonotitan, Ferrodraco and Confractosuchus as well as the 54 meter long Snake Creek tracksite.
+Given his role in their discovery and preparation Elliott is listed on the scientific papers of several new species including Australovenator, Diamantinasaurus, Savannasaurus, Wintonotitan, Ferrodraco and Confractosuchus as well as the 54 metre long Snake Creek tracksite.

 His contributions to palaeontology include developing a thriving palaeotourism industry in regional Australia, which now accounts for a quarter of Queensland's leisure tourism.